Family of Garda Adrian Donohoe awarded €1.3m damages

 Garda Detective Inspector Pat Marry, in evidence during a District Court hearing last year, told Judge John Coughlan when he charged Mr Brady with the murder he had replied: “I strongly deny any involvement in the murder of Detective Garda Adrian Donohoe.”

 Mr Brady’s defence team, led by Michael O’Higgins SC, has already been served with a four-volume book of evidence.
 Prosecution counsel Brendan Grehan SC has told Mr Justice Michael White the Central Criminal Court trial was expected to take between six and eight weeks.
-Judge White set October 8th, 2019 as the commencement date for the trial.
+Mr Justice White set October 8th, 2019, as the commencement date for the trial.